A Guy’s Take on Baking a Cake

 After a few hours of home plumbing renovations to our bathroom, which included replacing shower handles, entire valve body, faucet, etc., what’s next on the list of things to do?
 Bake a cake.

-I’ve been fairly consistent of producing excellent grilled/smoked meats, so I figured on starting a series of articles on baking and cooking that I know I need a little work on.
+Lately, I’ve been consistent of producing excellent grilled/smoked meats, so I figured on starting a series of articles on baking and cooking that I know I need a little work on.
 I decided to start out easy.
-What could be easier than making a box of Angel Food Cake Mix?
+If you’re a guy like me that loves to grill and uses “eh, that’s good enough” as a legit form of measurement, a box of Angel Food Cake Mix is a good place to start.

-First, you pour the water – my mix called for 1 1/3 cup into a non-plastic bowl.
+First, you pour the water – my mix called for 1 1/3 cup (you better measure this one, it’s kinda important) into a non-plastic bowl.
 Not sure why it can’t be plastic.
-Maybe it’s like in plumbing where they say you shouldn’t go from plastic to metal back to plastic … who knows.
+Maybe it’s like in plumbing where they say you shouldn’t go from plastic to metal back to plastic … not sure.
 Anyway, bring out the power tool!
 I used a GE model 10665IN 120v-60hz-225w mixer.
 If you don’t have one of these, you can always use a power drill, I’m sure one of the spinners on the end would fit in the chuck.

 Mix the packet of egg mix with the water.
 After about 5 minutes, mix in the other packet.
 Total mixing time is about 7-8 minutes.
-At this point, the directions mention a “tube pan”, I didn’t know what that was, so I was glad there was a little drawing on the back of the box of what one looks like.
-Luckily, we had one, which was tucked away behind some of our other pots and pans.
+At this point, the directions mention a “tube pan”, I didn’t know what that was, so I was glad there was a little drawing on the back of the box of what one looked like.
+Thankfully, we had one, but note to self: I should have looked to make sure before hand.
 Pour the liquid into the tube pan.
 The instructions also said to “cut” the bubbles, I hacked at it pretty good but I don’t know for sure if it was doing anything.

 It tasted good enough to me, but I don’t really have too much cake-tasting experience.
 Would I take it over a juicy steak?
 Nah, I’ll take the steak, but in the end it was fun and I’d do it again … but I probably should think ahead and get some sort of topping.